 Professor of Art History

-- Presented research, “Slow Trees in Manhattan,” related to her current book project at the Counter Image International Conference in Lisbon, Portugal, in July.
+- She presented research, “Slow Trees in Manhattan,” related to her current book project at the Counter Image International Conference in Lisbon, Portugal, in July.
 The manuscript, “Slow Landscape: Trees and the History of Art in the United States,” is framed on the argument that trees are among the primary drivers of history in the United States and have informed shifting discourses of national identity from the moment of earliest contact with European settler colonists to the present day.
-Each chapter of the book comprises a close visual and contextual analysis of a particular moment, image, or place when trees played a defining role in the construction of contested notions of nationness.
-The entanglements of history, time, materiality, and nature serve as the conceptual framing device of the text while ecocriticism provides the methodological model.
+Each chapter of the book comprises a close visual and contextual analysis of a particular moment, image, or place when trees played a defining role in the construction of contested notions of nation-ness.
+The entanglements of history, time, materiality, and nature serve as the conceptual framing device of the text while eco-criticism provides the methodological model.

-- Over the summer, she participated in “Plantation Knowledge,” an international workshop organized as part of the Migrating Knowledge Project.
+- Over the summer, Saracino participated in “Plantation Knowledge,” an international workshop organized as part of the Migrating Knowledge Project.
 It was hosted by the Global South Studies Center at the University of Cologne, Germany.
 All the participants are presently working on essays for an edited volume to be published by an academic press.

 Gallery Director / Joseph F Gross Endowed Curator